HaloZero/FEWD_Curriculum_24/Week_03_HTML_Lab_and_Responsive/06_responsive_basics/slides.md

 ---

-##Optional

-Grid layouts
-Transition (make media query changes smoother)

----

 ##Homework

-- Start thinking about how to make
+- Start thinking about your final project.
+I would like to see a basic wireframe after the break.
+- Make the lab that you finished last class responsive!
+Up to you on the design.